joshcrain/joshcrain.io/notes/2020/weeknote-52-2020.md

 ---
-pageTitle: Weeknote 52/2020
+title: Weeknote 52/2020
 tags: ['weeknotes']
-metaDescription: The Great Conjunction, wild temprature swings, slow and steady webcomic, and Christmas.
+description: The Great Conjunction, wild temprature swings, slow and steady webcomic, and Christmas.
 date: 2020-12-26
 ---
 * Witnessed the [Great Conjunction](https://en.wikipedia.org/wiki/Great_conjunction) or “Christmas Star” on the 21st as Jupiter came visually closer to Saturn.
 The two did not merge into one star has I had expected.
 Jupiter appeared larger and brighter, lower and to the left of Saturn.
 I was surprised to be able to see it from the house, through the tops of the trees.